Dear reader of ADxS.org, please excuse the disruption.

 • Self-esteem problems including the resulting comorbidities ranging from depression to social phobias

-The hypothesis that gifted people cannot have ADHD is definitely incorrect.
+The hypothesis that gifted people may not have ADHD is definitely incorrect.
 We know a relevant number of gifted and highly gifted people who have a clear ADHD-HI or ADHD-I diagnosis.

-Nevertheless, there are supposed specialists, such as a specialist in psychiatry at an ADHD-HI center in a major German city, who in 2016 sent away an academic suffering from massive ADHD-I, who was already successfully taking ADHD medication, after 35 minutes of questionnaire anamnesis (without any tests) with the words: “You can’t have ADHD-I. You have a doctorate, a degree, and can live as a self-employed person.
+Nevertheless, there are supposed specialists, such as a specialist in psychiatry at an ADHD-HI center in a major German city, who in 2016 sent away an academic suffering from massive ADHD-I, who was already successfully taking ADHD medication, after 35 minutes of questionnaire anamnesis (without any tests) with the words: “You can’t have ADHD-I. You have a doctorate, a degree and can live as a self-employed person.
 You have a doctorate and have studied and can live as a self-employed person.
-You can’t have ADHD-I.” The problems of those affected read like a sample collection of ADHD-I symptoms.
+You can’t have ADHD-I.” The problems of people with ADHD read like a sample collection of ADHD-I symptoms.

-In unrecognized gifted people (especially children), ADHD-like symptoms are attributed to problems with the social environment.104
+In unrecognized gifted people (especially children), ADHD-like symptoms are attributed to problems with the social environment.110

-The feeling of being an outsider and not belonging can lead to reduced self-esteem Self-esteem can lead to reduced self-esteem.105
+The feeling of being an outsider and not belonging can lead to reduced self-esteem Self-esteem can lead to reduced self-esteem.111

-In the case of unrecognized gifted people, underchallenge can lead to those affected becoming bored and - depending on their predisposition - dreaming themselves away into an inner world (ADHD-I confusability) or disrupting lessons, e.g. to get attention (ADHD-HI confusability).
-In addition, (over-)adjustment phenomena can occur when those affected look to themselves for “blame”.106 This in turn can result in them deliberately working slowly or making mistakes and thus neither being recognized as highly gifted nor expressing their frustration to the outside world.
-Constant underchallenge and the resulting lack of motivation can lead to a complete refusal to perform.107
+In the case of unrecognized gifted people, underchallenge can lead to people with ADHD becoming bored and - depending on their predisposition - dreaming themselves away into an inner world (ADHD-I confusability) or disrupting lessons, e.g. to get attention (ADHD-HI confusability).
+In addition, (over-)adjustment phenomena can occur if the person with ADHD seeks to “blame” themselves.112 This in turn can result in them deliberately working slowly or making mistakes and thus neither being recognized as highly gifted nor expressing their frustration to the outside world.
+Constant underchallenge and the resulting lack of motivation can lead to a complete refusal to perform.113

 See also: Mental saturation.